mlflow/mlflow/docs/source/model/models-from-code.rst

     .. tab:: Models with Code Paths dependencies

         In this example, we will explore a more complex scenario that demonstrates how to work with multiple Python scripts and leverage the ``code_paths`` feature in MLflow for model management.
-Specifically, we will define a ``Calculator`` class in one script, which performs basic arithmetic operations, and then use this class within an ``ArithmeticModel`` custom ``PythonModel`` that we will define in a separate script.
+Specifically, we will define a simple script that contains a function that performs basic arithmetic operations, and then use this function within an ``ArithmeticModel`` custom ``PythonModel`` that we will define in a separate script.
         This model will be logged with MLflow, allowing us to perform predictions using the stored model.

         This tutorial will show you how to: